kylead10/landing-page/README.md

-A personal porfolio landing page built using Html, Css and
+A personal porfolio landing page built using Html, Css and javascript.